Nygaard (surname)

 Nygaard (also spelled Nygård or Nygard) is a surname of Scandinavian origin, derived from the compound of Old Norse words ny 'new' and garðr (modern gård or gaard 'farm', 'yard', or 'enclosure'.
 The name originated as a toponymic or habitational surname referring to someone who lived on or near a newly established farmstead.

 Etymology and variants

 The components ny and gård together denote 'new farm' or 'new homestead'.
-This compound is found across Scandinavian languages; Norwegian, Danish, and Swedish as Nygaard (often anglicized) or Nygård (retaining the letter å), and occasionally simplified as Nygard in English-speaking contexts.
+This compound is found across Scandinavian languages; Danish, Norwegian and Swedish as Nygaard (often anglicized) or Nygård (retaining the letter å), and occasionally simplified as Nygard in English-speaking contexts.
 The variant forms also appear in genealogical databases as Nyegard, Nigaard, and others.